Arts on the Quad

 In the event of rain, performances will take place in a covered location on the Museum grounds.
 Rain location seating is limited and on a first-come first-served basis.

-The Kevin Sampson exhibition, “Monument Man”, in the C.D.
-Mallory Building will be free and open to the public between 5 and 8 p.m.
+The Benjamin F. Packard Cabin, in the Stillman Building will be free and open to the public between 5 and 8 p.m.

-6:30 p.m.: Flock Theatre returns to Arts on the Quad with a medley of nautically-themed Shakespeare scenes.
+6:30 p.m.: Flock Theatre returns to Arts on the Quad with William Shakespeare’s Comedy of Errors.
+One of Shakespeare’s early plays, it is his shortest and one of his most farcical comedies, with a major part of the humor coming from slapstick and mistaken identity, in addition to puns and word play.
 Based in New London, and the resident theater company at Mitchell College, Flock Theatre is one of the most adventurous classical theater companies in New England.
 Working with the timeless words of Shakespeare, Moliere, Sophocles, and more modern classics, Flock Theatre is dedicated to creating original, collaborative, and educational theater.

-“Voyaging in the Wake of the Whalers” in the Stillman Building will be free and open to the public between 5 and 8 p.m.
+“Figureheads” in the Wendell Building will be free and open to the public between 5 and 8 p.m.

-“Science, Myth, and Mystery: The Vinland Map Saga” in the Schaefer Building will be free and open to the public between 5 and 8 p.m.
+Homeport in the C.D.
+Mallory Building will be free and open to the public between 5 and 8 p.m.